Blockchain Challenges

 Pillar 2 – Cryptographic Hashing (Immutability)

 Next, cryptographic hashing links each block to the one before it.
-A hash is a unique digital fingerprint generated from transaction data.
-If even one character changes, the hash changes completely.
-Because each block stores the previous block’s hash, altering one block would require recalculating every subsequent block across the network.
-That’s why Bitcoin’s blockchain, running since 2009, has never been successfully altered—like trying to rewrite every page of a global ledger at once (think Mission: Impossible, but with math).
+A hash is basically a unique digital fingerprint generated from transaction data.
+Change even one character, and the whole thing shifts completely.
+Since each block stores the previous block’s hash, you’d need to recalculate every single subsequent block across the entire network if you wanted to alter one.
+That’s why Bitcoin’s blockchain, running since 2009, has never been successfully altered, it’s like trying to rewrite every page of a global ledger at once, except the ledger exists on thousands of computers simultaneously and the math never lies.

 Pillar 3 – Consensus Mechanisms